WPWale/wp-yak/README.md

 # WP Yak

-Written in familiar PHP, WP Yak (WPD) is a simple, but powerful deployment tool for WordPress Plugin & Theme Development
+Written in familiar PHP, WP Yak (WPY) is a simple, but powerful deployment tool for WordPress Plugin & Theme Development

     Tested only for GitHub (BitBucket & GitLab pending).
 Don't use yet.